 The SEA LIFE Trust helps us to care for and rehabilitate sick and injured NZ Marine Turtles.

-There are 7 species of marine turtles found in New Zealand's waters, all of which are classed as endangered, with some being on the verge extinction.
+Of the 7 species of marine turtles, 5 can be found in New Zealand's waters, all of which are classed as endangered, with some being on the verge extinction.
 Turtles are generally found in warmer tropical waters, but can get washed into colder areas if they are weak from injury or sickness.

 Kelly Tarlton's voluntarily started a Turtle Rehabilitation Program in 1995 where we treat sick or injured turtles found around New Zealand's waters.
-Green Turtles are the species most commonly brought to Kelly Tarlton's however we have treated Hawksbill and Loggerhead turtles as well.
+Green Turtles are the species most commonly brought to Kelly Tarlton's however we have treated Hawksbill, Olive Ridley and Loggerhead turtles as well.

 Caring for Turtles

 Turtles brought into Kelly Tarlton's most commonly suffer from dehydration, cold shock, and starvation.
-Other issues include missing limbs or large wounds, bacterial infections and fish hook ingestion, to name a few.
+Other issues include missing limbs or large wounds, bacterial infections and fish hook or plastic pollution ingestion, to name a few.

-Sick turtles get given a thorough assessment which usually involves x-rays, administering fluids for rehydration and antibiotics to fight infections.
-Once the cause of the illness or injury is discovered, the turtles are then treated and monitored in quarantine.
+We work closely with NZCCM (New Zealand Centre for Conservation Medicine) based at the Auckland Zoo, where sick turtles get given a thorough assessment which usually involves x-rays, administering fluids for rehydration and antibiotics to fight infections.
+Once the cause of the illness or injury is discovered, the turtles are then treated and monitored in quarantine at Kelly Tarlton's.

-To ensure that the turtles are fully rehabilitated before releasing them back into the ocean, Kelly Tarlton's provides a temporary home for these amazing creatures for a period of time ranging between 1 to 2 years.
+To ensure that the turtles are fully rehabilitated before releasing them back into the ocean, Kelly Tarlton's provides a temporary home for these amazing creatures for a period of time ranging between a few months to 3 years.
 Their time with us is usually spent in our larger fish or stingray tanks, where they are known to chase our divers around for food!